 Pre-Construction Buying Phase 3: Construction

 Construction begins with “groundbreaking” where the developer starts building the foundation of the project.
 At this point, the developer typically requests an additional 10% deposit.
-Then, at certain milestones of construction, such as when the building “tops off” (i.e., when they pour the concrete at the top of the building), they will request deposits until they reach a 50% total deposit.
+Then, at certain milestones of construction, such as reaching a certain floor or when the building “tops off” (i.e., when they pour the concrete at the top of the building), they will request additional deposits until they reach a 50% total deposit.

 |2 years or less away from Closing||Less selection on inventory|